ErikEngerd/policytester/README.md

 this is for debugging (testing), so these containers are sometimes also called debug containers.

-This approach allows us to test network communication within the cluster and also from within the cluster to the internet.
+This approach allows to test network communication within the cluster and also from within the cluster to the internet.
 The advantage of using ephemeral containers is that it uses existing pods, so the testing environment is identical to the actual environmnet, since no separate test pods are created.
 Therefore,